VinayM1/Fake-News-Detector-Streamlit-App/README.md

 🚀 Live Demo
 Click here to try the Fake News Detector live!
-(Action Required: Remember to replace YOUR_STREAMLIT_APP_URL_HERE with the actual URL once you deploy your app on Streamlit Community Cloud or Hugging Face Spaces.)

 Overview
 In today's fast-paced digital world, the rapid spread of misinformation poses a significant challenge.
 This project introduces an interactive Fake News Detector, a web application powered by Machine Learning and built with Python and Streamlit.
 Its primary goal is to provide users with an instant prediction on the authenticity of news articles or headlines, helping to navigate the complex information landscape.